 deeper purpose of our lives, while allowing us to simultaniously pull back unconscious aspects of the self from collective unconsciousness,

 and the cosmos.

-principles, as they all honor physical symptoms because it is our
+principles, as they all honor physical symptoms.
+It is our

 symptoms that point the way to the wound.
 At the very least, symptoms

 "Until you make the unconsious conscious, it will direct your life and you will call it fate ."